Archie Twitchell

-Archie Raymond Twitchell (November 28, 1906 - January 31, 1957) was a Hollywood actor (in the 1930s through 1950s) and pilot (between the 1920s and 1950s), appearing in over 110 films during his career and flying in between.
+Archie Raymond Twitchell (November 28, 1906 - January 31, 1957) was an American actor and pilot who appeared in over 110 films during his career.
 He was a captain in the U.S. Army Air Forces during World War II, becoming a test pilot during the war and continuing in that specialization into the 1950s, making his last film appearance in 1955.
-He was killed in the mid-air collision during a test flight of a new four-engined Douglas DC-7B airliner that impacted in the Pacoima area of Los Angeles in the northeast San Fernando Valley.
+He was killed in a 1957 mid-air collision during a test flight of a new four-engined Douglas DC-7B airliner that impacted in the Pacoima area of Los Angeles in the northeast San Fernando Valley.

 Background

 Twitchell was born in Pendleton, Oregon, on November 28, 1906.
 He made his first solo flight in 1923.
 Two years later, he began an acting career that took him through over 100 movies and television shows.
 His six-foot, one-inch stature with his grey eyes and brown hair suited the camera.
 He was sometimes billed as Michael Brandan/Brandon/Branden.

 Twitchell was also a pilot.
 Between making pictures, he flew.
 He toured air shows across the country in 1936, and was commissioned a second lieutenant in the Air Force in 1942.
 According to the Associated Press, during the war he tested fighter planes in North Africa and flew transports.
 In 1951, he tested planes in Israel for the Israeli Air Force.
 Beginning in February 1955, he had become a production test pilot for the Douglas Aircraft Co.